PavanCeaser/cicd_test2/readme.md

 Flask Task Management Application

 Overview
-This project is a simple Flask-based Task Management Application designed for managing tasks.
+This project is a simple Flask-based Task Management Application designed for managing tasks by using couchDb as database.
 It provides a user-friendly interface to create, update, delete, and view tasks.
 The application is containerized using Docker and automated with a CI/CD pipeline using Jenkins for streamlined development, testing, and deployment processes.

 Features